FieldBoss/metascapes/README.md

 -----------------
 _**MetaScapes**_ is a prototype concept that explores the idea of bringing composite geo-located NFTs minted on the XRP Ledger into a typical metaverse environment.
 Through a browser based viewer these NFTs can be interactively created and visually positioned above the surface at specific locations within a metaverse scene.
 Serving as an alternative to owning virtual plots of land in a metaverse, a user can create a 3d pod of any size and altitude consisting of multiple tokenized nodes (NFTs) which collectively define the shape and behavior of the pod.
 Each node (token) in the 3d pod has a unique x,y,z location attribute and is a member of the composite NFT that describes the pod as a whole.

-What Is A Composite NFT
+What Is a Composite NFT
 -------------------------
-MetaScapes uses geo-located composite NFTs to represent three dimensional shapes (pods) in the metaverse.
+_**MetaScapes**_ uses geo-located composite NFTs to visually represent three dimensional shapes (pods) in the metaverse.
 Being geo-located simply means that each NFT has location geometry associated with it.
-A composite NFT is a single NFT (representing the pod as a whole) that contains a reference to the metadata for each of the sub-NFTs that collectively define the geometry of the pod.
-The idea is a master token with multiple child tokens.
-With this model, the master token has the power to dictate to the entidre pod.
-Composite NFTs are like an NFT ecosystem or community.
+A composite NFT can be thought of as a parent token having mulitple related child tokens.
+The metadata that describes each child token is stored as metadata  in the parent token.
+With this model, the parent token can represent the group of tokens as a whole (3 pod) and have control over any updates or transactions occurring on the XRP Ledger.
+The composite NFTs are analogous to an NFT ecosystem or community.
 Getting Started
 ---------------
 The _**MetaScapes**_ application has been deployed on AWS as a web service available to all.
 No installation or configuration is required.
 This web service application serves as a demo and is designed to be a 'sandbox' that can be used to demonstrate the functionality of MetaScapes.